In this guide:

 These examples are indicative rather than exhaustive.

-Directing students to content on non-UAL digital platforms is acceptable.
+Directing students to content on non-UAL DL platforms is acceptable.

-- Example: Recommending YouTube videos for students to watch or sharing resources on Twitter for students to access.
+- Recommending YouTube videos for students to watch or sharing resources on Instagram or Linked In for students to access.

 - Using an online polling tool such as Poll Everywhere is acceptable if no personal data is collected.

-- Asking students to create a website using either a non-UAL digital platform or a UAL digital learning platform is acceptable, as students have a choice.
+- Asking students to create a website using either a non-UAL DL platform or a UAL DL platform is acceptable, as students have a choice.

 Unacceptable uses for non-UAL digital platforms